Mescaline Cacti

 Mescaline Cacti: San Pedro, Peyote & More

-Mescaline cacti are among the oldest psychedelics in the world.
-Echinopsis pachanoi (San Pedro) has been used for over 3,000 years in South America, while Lophophora williamsii (Peyote) plays a central role in the Native American Church.
-These cacti contain mescaline, a natural phenethylamine with unique psychoactive properties.
+Mescaline cacti are among the oldest ethnobotanical plants in the world.
+Echinopsis pachanoi (San Pedro) has been used for over 3,000 years in the Andes — traceable back to the Chavín culture of Peru.
+Lophophora williamsii (Peyote) plays a central role in the Native American Church and is sacred to the Huichol people of northern Mexico.
+Both cacti contain mescaline, a natural phenethylamine with unique psychoactive properties.

 Which mescaline cacti do you sell?

-We sell Echinopsis pachanoi (San Pedro) and Lophophora williamsii (Peyote) as living plants and cuttings.
-San Pedro is a fast-growing columnar cactus from the Andes, while Peyote is a small, slow-growing button cactus from the Mexican desert.
-Both species are sold as collector plants for enthusiasts.
+We sell Echinopsis pachanoi (San Pedro), Trichocereus macrogonus and Lophophora williamsii (Peyote) as living plants and cuttings.
+San Pedro is a fast-growing columnar cactus from the Andes (25-29 cm in our range), while Peyote is a small, slow-growing globular cactus from the Mexican desert reaching a natural diameter of 5-7 cm in mature specimens.

 How do I care for a mescaline cactus?